 * Note about Dick Graff at Chalone.
 An article appeared in Connoisseur (February, 1987) written by

-Eunice Fried that notes that Chalone’s site was chosen for its soil which is volcanic underlain with limestone
+Eunice Fried that notes that Chalone’s site was chosen for its soil which is volcanically underlain with limestone

 and calcium carbonate, very similar to the soil of Burgundy.
 Graff notes, “Chardonnay and Pinot

-Noir are greatly influenced by the soil they’re planted in, especially Pinot Noir.
+Noir is greatly influenced by the soil they’re planted in, especially Pinot Noir.
 Because it’s so delicate,

 it takes a great deal of its character from the soil.
 In California, where millions of years ago the